Q. What has happened in the last 2 months? A. Not enough!

 Another side of IAQ that we have recently looked at is, monitoring the air we breathe.

-Research has shown that air quality and COVID-19, together with other viruses, are very closely linked.
+Researchers have shown that air quality and COVID-19, together with other viruses, are very closely linked.
 Some air quality monitors can use the data within the office to help create conditions inside buildings that helps to deactivate viruses and to enhance our immune system.
-This information is provided in a user-friendly software package which details accurate and real time data that can be fed into the buildings BMS system to allow you to keep your building providing good quality air.

-With many different parameters measured and recorded this gives you the insight to be able to make changes to the settings within the BMS.
-Data such as temperature, relative humidity, PM2.5, Carbon Dioxide, and Nitrogen Dioxide are closely monitored with alarms set at user defined levels.
+With many different parameters measured and recorded this gives you the insight to be able to make changes to the setting within the BMS.
+We closely monitor data such as temperature, relative humidity, PM2.5, carbon dioxide and nitrogen dioxide and we set alarms at user-defined levels.
 These settings and information allow you to set up your building for the best conditions to fight the spread of viruses.

 Conclusion

-We need to improve the IAQ in all buildings through more fresh air being introduced where possible, ensuring HVAC systems are regularly maintained by HVAC experts, monitoring the air inside and using germicidal cleaning technology which provides the user with not only good quality air but energy savings, health benefits such as improved productivity and less germs and viruses being spread around the office resulting in a reduction in staff sickness.
+We need to improve IAQ in all buildings by introducing more fresh air where possible and by ensuring that HVAC experts regularly maintain HVAC systems.
+Monitoring the air inside and using germicidal cleaning technology which provides the user with not only good quality air but energy savings.
+Improving air quality also delivers health benefits, such as increased productivity because fewer germs and viruses spread around the office, which reduce staff sickness.